Working as a broker in the financial industry always sounds fascinating, lucrative, and impressive.

 So far I’ve only mentioned it’s a difficult job to maintain but is it really any more difficult than driving a truck or growing oranges in the field?
 The answer to that is that it is not necessarily any tougher than any other job but it makes a dent on one’s personal life.

 Besides that nature of the job itself, the work environment is extremely competitive.
-In many times, one man’s lost is another man’s win (if you lose a client, the broker sitting next to you may grab him).
+Many times, one man’s loss is another man’s win (if you lose a client, the broker sitting next to you may grab him).

-When you mix up a high-testosterone highly-competitive environment with an insatiable lust for money, it’s a pretty much gloomy work environment.
+When you mix up a high-testosterone highly-competitive environment with an insatiable lust for money, it’s a pretty much gloomy work environment for a stock broker.